Anderson localization of a Rydberg electron: Conclusions and outlook

-By uncovering and exploiting the surprising relationship between the electronic eigenstates of a perturbed Rydberg atom and those of a tight-binding Hamiltonian, we have connected two paradigmatic concepts in atomic and condensed matter physics, showing that the Rydberg electron of a hydrogen-like atom can undergo Anderson localization.
+By uncovering and exploiting the surprising relationship between the electronic eigenstates of a Rydberg composite and those of a tight-binding Hamiltonian, we have connected two paradigmatic concepts in atomic and condensed matter physics, showing that the Rydberg electron of a hydrogen-like atom can undergo Anderson localization.
 This mapping is contingent on two atypical conditions in a single-particle system: high degeneracy and an infinite spectrum of bound states.
 Bertrand's theorem states that the only central force potentials in which all bound orbits are closed are the Coulomb and harmonic oscillator potentials \cite{bertrand1873theoreme}; quantum mechanically, this implies that these are unique in providing both the requisite degeneracy and infinite spectrum.
 We expect that the states of a quantum harmonic oscillator will localize under similar conditions as discussed here, which may also further elucidate the supersymmetric links between these systems \cite{alankosteleckySupersymmetry1985}.
 The study of the two-dimensional hydrogen atom or elliptical harmonic oscillators could reveal the role of inherent symmetry properties of the underlying structure in the localization properties \cite{keski-rahkonenQuantum2019}.

-The ring of ground state atoms is not the only interesting implementation of a perturbed Rydberg atom.
-A variety of quasi two-dimensional systems could be constructed with scatterers arranged into a spherical shell, staggered, stacked, or intersecting rings, or a helix.
-It is impossible to realize an analogue of a three-dimensional lattice since scatterers at different distances from the radial core would have wildly different on-site energies and hopping amplitudes.
-A random three-dimensional system, such as an ultracold gas, corresponds to a tight-binding Hamiltonian characterized by strong on-site disorder and a complicated set of strongly disordered hopping amplitudes.
-Such a system will exhibit both localized states arising from strongly coupled spatial clusters of scatterers and delocalized states resulting from the very long-ranged coupling between sites \cite{luukkoPolyatomic2017,abumwisExtended2020}.
+A ring of ground state atoms confined to a ring is not the only interesting implementation of a Rydberg composite.
+Two-dimensional systems could be considered by arranging scatterers into a spherical shell, staggered, stacked, or intersecting rings, or a helix.
+More generally, Rydberg atoms can be perturbed by external fields rather than ground state atoms; dynamical localization and localization in the time domain have both been predicted to occur in microwave-driven Rydberg atoms \cite{giergielAnderson2017a,schelleMicrowaveDriven2009a}.